OpenClaw LogoWe’ve removed a layer of ambient authority from OpenClaw with cryptographic policy verification at boot.READ MORE

 Read the APP whitepaper

-Deploy Crittora in front of state-changing APIs and automations (HTTP/gRPC/event consumers).
-Before a request reaches a system of record, Crittora verifies cryptographic integrity and evaluates the action against explicit scope and expiry.
-Requests that are out-of-scope, expired, replayed, or tampered fail closed.
-Every decision yields a signed receipt binding: actor, action, policy, and hashed request/response.
+Deploy Crittora in front of state-changing APIs and automations.
+Before a request reaches a system of record, Crittora verifies integrity and evaluates the action against explicit scope and expiry.
+Out-of-scope, expired, replayed, or tampered requests fail closed.

-Wrap tool calls inside LangGraph, LangChain, or custom runtimes so the agent only receives a restricted tool surface per step.
-Tools are exposed only when the step is authorized, and the wrapper emits receipts inline with workflow execution.
-This is ideal when you want enforcement tightly coupled to orchestration, step boundaries, and agent identity—without changing downstream services.
+Wrap tool calls inside LangGraph, LangChain, or custom runtimes so the agent only receives a restricted tool surface for each step.
+Tools are exposed only when authorized, and the wrapper emits receipts inline with workflow execution.

 Treat all external content (docs, web, email, tickets) as untrusted input.
 Put the hard boundary at the execution layer: actions only run when a sealed, time-bounded permission policy authorizes that specific capability for that specific context.
 This turns prompt injection from "arbitrary actions" into "attempted actions that get denied unless already authorized."
 Prompt filtering can reduce bad proposals, but it is not an enforceable security control.
 Execution gating is.